Pawan Kumar (wrestler)

-Pawan Kumar (born 16 October 1993), also known as Pawan Saroha, is an Indian freestyle wrestler.
+Pawan Kumar (born 16 October 1993), is an Indian freestyle wrestler.
 He represented India at the 2014 Commonwealth Games in the 86 kg weight class in which he won the bronze medal.
 He also represented India at the 2014 Asian Games in the 86 kg weight class.
 His spouse is fellow wrestler Geeta Phogat.

 Personal life

 Kumar, also known as Pawan Saroha, married Geeta Phogat, an Olympic wrestler, on 20 November 2016.
+The couple had their first child, a boy Arjun Saroha, in 24 December 2019.

 Career

 2014 Commonwealth Games

 At the 2014 Commonwealth Games, the young wrestler began his maiden CWG campaign in Glasgow, Scotland with a round of 16 matchup against Steve Hill of New Zealand, winning the match 4-0.
 Kumar met Luigi Bianco of Scotland in the quarter-finals and beat him 5-0.
 In the semi-finals, Kumar lost out to Tamerlan Tagziev of Canada with the burly Canadian beating him 5-0.
 There was still a chance of a medal with Kumar competing in the bronze medal match.
 He faced Muhammad Inam of Pakistan and ended the tightly contested match 6-6.
 But he was awarded the bronze medal in the particular category since he was the last one to score a point.